Félix Alberto Beltrán Concepción: Death

 Beltrán died in Mexico City on 28 December 2022, at the age of 84.

 Individual exhibitions

 Beltrán's personal exhibitions include: in 1971 "Símbolos de Félix Beltrán" in Museo Nacional de Bellas Artes de La Habana, Havana, Cuba; "Exhibition Hall Ruski Avenue", in Sofia, Bulgaria and after 1990 he did "Pinturas Deconstructivas de Félix Beltrán" in different galleries of Mexico City, like Gallery Frida Kahlo, Gallery Santos Balmori, Gallery Artis and Gallery Trazo.

 Beltrán also took part in many collective exhibitions like one in 1960 at New Gallery, New York CityA.; in 1966 at the Gutenberg Museum, Frankfurt, Germany; International Trade Marks Exhibition, New York CityA. and in "Affiches Cubains" at the Musée d’Art et Industrie, Paris, France.
 Another exhibitions were in The Latin American Graphics Arts Biennial and Museum of Contemporary and Hispanic Art (MOCHA), New York City, in 1986.
 His work is also featured in the collection of the Center for the Study of Political Graphics.

+In 2022, a career-inclusive exhibition, Félix Beltrán Visual Intelligence, was launched at the Complutense Art Centre in Madrid.